 Reality: While rhizotomy quickly reduces muscle spasticity, the operation is only the beginning of the journey.
-Immediately after SDR, your child may seem weaker, because the operation “exposes” underlying weakness that went unnoticed because of the spasticity.
+Immediately after SDR, your child may seem weaker, because the operation “exposes” underlying weakness that was less prominent because of the spasticity.
 The operation is only completely successful when combined with intensive physical therapy to enable children to build their strength and mobility.

 Our team will help you find a physical therapist or collaborate with a PT in your community.
 We recommend at least five PT sessions a week, for at least six weeks, requiring a firm commitment from both you and your child.
 As one of our PTs puts it, “With this operation, you get out what you put in.”
 It may take up to six months to see significant benefits in strength and gait.